-Each Stage of the programme includes compulsory courses in the principles of both macroeconomics and microeconomics.
+Each Stage of the programme includes compulsory courses in the principles economics, accounting and finance.
 Assessment of students at each stage is designed to test both their knowledge and understanding of concepts and principles.
-Progression from one stage to the next stage depends on evidence that the required level of understanding essential principles in economics has been reached has been reached. - 2.
-Demonstrate understanding of economic theory and modeling [sic] approaches, and their competent use.
+Progression from one stage to the next stage depends on evidence that the required level of understanding has been reached.

-The economics taught at all stages is firmly grounded in theory and model-building, with increasing levels of mathematical sophistication and elements of game theory being introduced as the course proceeds.
+2. Demonstrate understanding of economic and financial theory and modeling [sic] approaches, and their competent use.
+The economics and finance taught at all stages is firmly grounded in theory and model-building, with increasing levels of mathematical sophistication.
 Competence in the use of the theory and models is tested when students are faced with essay titles, projects and examination questions which require analytical thinking.

-- 3. Demonstrate proficiency in quantitative methods and computing techniques and how to use these techniques and methods effectively across a range of problems.
+3. Demonstrate proficiency in quantitative methods and computing techniques and how to use these techniques and methods effectively across a range of problems.